Reporting Agents File (RAF)

 - Publication 3112, IRS e-file Application and Participation (PDF)

-- News from RAF -- IRS online e-Services Available to Reporting Agents (including Transcript Delivery System (TDS) and Electronic Account Resolution (EAR))
+- News from RAF -- IRS online e-Services Available to Reporting Agents (including Transcript Delivery System (TDS))

 - Electronic Federal Tax Payment System (EFTPS)